About the Trust

 Phase 2: Building conservation work, seek grants and sponsorship for the restoration of the beam engine to motion, conservation of the water turbine with associated electrical equipment and its evaluation for future use.

-Phase 4: Future ideas include: enhancement of the museum as an industrial, historical and social heritage site.
-Additional interpretative displays and working exhibits to tell story of wool spinning at Garlogie.
+Phase 4: Future ideas include: Enhancement of the museum as an industrial, historical and social heritage site.
+Additional interpretative displays and working exhibits to tell story of wool spinning at Garlogie and the textile industry in general in Aberdeenshire which was very considerable in the 18th and 19th centuries.
 Additional displays of steam engines, other types of engines and electric machines.
 Use of site and exhibits as an educational resource for teaching science and engineering to school students and undergraduate students.
 Use of site and exhibits for the advancement of knowledge of social history of the area and the story of the mill workers and their families.

 Recent Progress and forthcoming activities